ar51an/raspberrypi-motd/README.md

 #### ❯ Automation

 * We need to automate the process of finding pending OS update count.
-There are 2 options **either** systemd timer (recommended) **or** cronjob.
 It is scheduled to run once a day at 8:00pm.
 You can change the time and frequency based on your preference.

   * **Systemd Timer**
 	  Copy `motd-update.timer` and `motd-update.service` from the latest release under `systemd-timer` dir to `/etc/systemd/system`.
 Make sure files are under the ownership of root.
 Enable and start timer.